peternsilva/galvanize-bookshelf-solution/5_heroku_deployment.md

 ## Pre-deployment

-First, complete the following steps to prepare for deployment.
+First, complete the following pre-deployment steps.

 1. Create a Heroku app called `USERNAME-galvanize-bookshelf` where `USERNAME` is your GitHub username in lowercase form.
 1. Generate a secret key to sign session information and set it to the `SESSION_SECRET` config variable of the new Heroku app.